braedon/prometheus-kafka-consumer-group-exporter/README.md

 ====
 This Prometheus exporter consumes the `__consumer_offsets` topic of a Kafka cluser and exports the results as Prometheus gauge metrics. i.e. it shows the position of Kafka consumer groups.

+The high-water marks of the partitions of each topic are also exported.

 # Installation
 The exporter requires Python 3 and Pip 3 to be installed.